metavalent/metavalent.github.io/_posts/2021-08-12-08-27-33-Lessons-Not-Learned.md

 > "I don't know what they're talking about (in Time magazine) but that's not what's happening here.”

 Today, we have social media, which is a much more rapid feedback loop of rear-battalion spin versus frontline reality.
-Hence, increasing crackdowns and gaslighting on citizen-journalism?
+Hence, increasing crackdowns and gaslighting on frontline citizen-journalism?

 Watch [Magnificent Storyteller Soldier Reveals What He Saw In Vietnam](https://youtu.be/tixOyiR8B-8) if the embed below does not behave nicely.